 Then, the consumer needs to take into account the site's energy consumption, to determine the consumption profile and the power of the PV installation that would cover the energy demand; he or she can consider installing a storage unit to save energy for later usage.
-Then, after assessing the rooftop or wall orientation (for wall integrated systems), sunlight availability must be estimated.
+Then, after assessing the rooftop or wall orientation (for wall integrated systems), sunlight avaial, and technical descriptions. lability must be estimated.

-This is followed by using available simulation or calculation tools, in order to determine the appropriate system size and components to achieve the necessary production of electricity.
+An essential part of every project is planning.
+For PV This is followed by using available simulation or calculation tools, in order to determine the appropoverall feasibility of becoming a prosumer, which is riate system size and components to achieve the nedone by assessing the consumer's energy needs and cessary production of electricity.
 In the final step, one calculates necessary investments and payback time, and assesses the overall profitability of the installation.
 When the project proves to be optimal, it must be prepared and certified by a qualified technician or institution.

 The EFFECT4buildings toolbox contains several financial instruments for building managers to implement energy-efficient measures.
-The guideline also includes a manual for the procurement of PV Systems, including general recommendations, a manual, and technical descriptions.
+The guideline also includes a manual for the procurement of PV Systems, including general recommendations, a manu-